slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9815-10/packetizer_raw_output.md

 Provide a clear definition of 'BGP SPF instance level' in the specification, specifying whether it applies at the BGP process, AFI/SAFI, BGP‑LS Instance‑ID, or VRF level.

+**Severity:** Low
+  *Basis:* While primarily affecting configuration clarity, the ambiguity may lead to minor interoperability or management issues.

+**Confidence:** Medium

 ---